-Today, engagement and marriage are ritualistically done this way, but the major problem is that God instituted commands about fornication and about people sleeping together without being engaged; or they don’t get married until later down the road.
+Today, engagement and marriage are ritualistically done this way, but the major problem is that God instituted commands about fornication and about people sleeping together without being engaged or married.
+In the world, some don’t get married until later down the road.
 But to God, it’s still fornication, which is a sin; even today.

 God has, and always will bless a couple who doesn’t sleep together before being engaged, after they get engaged, and waiting until they marry… that is God’s command and promise of blessings.